EvSecDev/WakeOnLAN_PVE/README.md

 2. Copy the wol-config.json file to the hypervisor.
 3. Configure the wol-config.json to include the options you require.
 4. A system service file is supplied for persistence, if desired.
-5. Start the servce using the configuration JSON and test with your choice of WOL client program.
+5. Start the service using the configuration JSON and test with your choice of WOL client program.